italia/daf-docs/microservices/semantic/semantic-manager.rst

 - sbt run
 - connect to http://localhost:9000

-You should see a swagger ui with all endpoints described.
+You should see a swagger UI with all endpoints described.

 To test the endpoints I suggest to use a tool similar to `Postman <https://www.getpostman.com/>`_